Mattish/heavensward-botanist/README.md

 ## Ephemeral Nodes

 These nodes appear for 4 hours.
-They can be reappear again in that 4 hours, if you touch 2 different nodes from 2 different node "clusters" surrounding them.
+They can be reappear again in that 4 hours, if you touch 2 different nodes from 2 different node "pairs" surrounding them.

 * **Coerthas (0000)**
   * [Highland Oregano Lv.56](#highland-oregano-lv56)